-- Plasmin (fibrinolysin) is the active component of the plasminogen (fibrinolytic) system. - This enzyme lyses fibrin and fibrinogen, with the production of fibrinogen degradation products (FDPs). - Over a few days, plasmin slowly breaks down the fibrin. - Plasmin is formed from its inactive precursor, plasminogen, by the action of thrombin and tissue-type plasminogen activator (t-PA). - The injured tissues and vascular endothelium very slowly release t-PA that a few days later, after the clot has stopped the bleeding, eventually converts plasminogen to plasmin, which in turn removes the remaining unnecessary blood clot. - Plasminogen is also activated by urokinase-type plasminogen activator (uPA).
+- Plasmin (fibrinolysin) is the active component of the plasminogen (fibrinolytic) system. - This enzyme lyses fibrin and fibrinogen, with the production of fibrinogen degradation products (FDPs). - Over a few days, plasmin slowly breaks down the fibrin. - Plasmin is formed from its inactive precursor, plasminogen, by the action of thrombin and tissue-type plasminogen activator (t-PA) Vascular endothelium but the first origin location was from the tissue so its named after it - The injured tissues and vascular endothelium very slowly release t-PA that a few days later, after the clot has stopped the bleeding, eventually converts plasminogen to plasmin, which in turn removes the remaining unnecessary blood clot. - Plasminogen is also activated by urokinase-type plasminogen activator (uPA).